mat-sz/nailit/README.md

 ## Why?

-* To reduce server load.
-* To allow client-side encryption of the thumbnails (in case of a secure file storage system).
-* To create thumbnails inside of an Electron app.
+Client-side thumbnail generation:

+* reduces server load - image processing being typically one of the most CPU expensive tasks in image storage systems,
+* allows for end to end encryption of thumbnails along with the original images,
+* allows for easy usage within Electron without relying on external tools like Imagemagick.

 ## Usage